EckigerLuca/Darling/README.md

 ### But if You want to host it by yourself,
 rename the `config.json.public` to `config.json` and edit the values.
 The Bot **needs** the `SERVER MEMBERS INTENT`, so make sure to enable it!

+Make sure that you have a mongo-db database avaiable for bot!
+The name of the database needs to be `darling` and inside that db a collection called `welcome` is required.

 After that, use `npm i` to install all needed packages.
 When done, register the slash commands by using `npm run deploy` in your console.

 You can then start the bot with `npm start` or `node .`